TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/migration.md

 ### Export existing configurations to CRDs

 Instead of creating the API and Policy CRDs from scratch, you can try exporting them from Dashboard using a snapshot tool.
-You can find the detail usage guide [here](https://github.com/TykTechnologies/tyk-operator/blob/85a9705f18f0c5e4eb744746a9e098b36cc1f2d4/pkg/snapshot/README.md).
+You can find the detail usage guide [here](https://github.com/TykTechnologies/tyk-operator/blob/master/pkg/snapshot/README.md).
 This is great if you want to have a quick start.
-However, this is still a PoC feature so we recommend you to double check the output files before applying to your cluster.
+However, this is still a PoC feature so we recommend you to double check the output files before applying them to your cluster.

 ### Migration of existing API